November 07 2011 08:54PM

 Welcome to the inaugural edition of the NHLNumbers podcast.
 As the Nations crack tech team gear up to relaunch our salary/stats site, Jonathan Willis and I decided to get together to talk "new" stats at length and to record some of those conversations.
 In a radio studio.
 With guests.
 Today we debut the first of perhaps many such conversations.

 Headshots are a Canucksarmy feature where we link to the days freshest news, and other assorted Canucks web-goodies.
-If you've written a blogpost and would like it to be featured in our Headshots posts please e-mail me at email@example.com.
+If you've written a blogpost, made a tribute video or birthed a clever .gif into existence - please e-mail me at email@example.com.

 Go this way Aaron Rome, and suppress our opponents shot totals!

 Photo Credit: Nam Y. Huh/AP Photo

 Last night Aaron Rome made his return to the Vancouver Canucks lineup playing, according to timeonice.com, 11.6 minutes of even strength time against primarily Chicago's depth players: Marcus Kruger, Dan Carcillo and Viktor Stalberg.
 It wasn't anything extremely fancy, and he didn't play a lot of situational minutes, but he got himself back into the lineup.
 Despite giving up 10 shots including three in the three shifts he played against Patrick Kane, Rome is ready to do what he does best when he's in the lineup: shot suppression.